magic0whi/notebook/contents/cpp-notes/cpp-notes.md

 Dynamic linking happens at runtime

 - Some librarys like GLFW supports both static and dynamic linking in a single header file.
-- `glfw3.dll.lib` is basically a series of pointers into `glwfw3.dll`
+- `glfw3.dll.lib` is basically a series of pointers to `glwfw3.dll`
 - Code is basically as same as static linking.

 Visual Studio